wouwouwou/homey/timSwek/README.md

-# MyApp
+# Spellcraft
-this is my first homey app
+Spellcraft is an app that uses the homey to throw virtual dice of all kind!